-At the request of the inspector, the person in charge was asked to issue ten questionnaires to the tenants and their representatives.
-Six questionnaires were returned from tenants; and two were returned which did not indicate whether they were from tenants or from relatives.
-All respondents indicated that they were 'very satisfied' that the care/support provided was safe, effective and compassionate; and that the agency was well led.
+At the request of the inspector, the manager was asked to issue six questionnaires to the tenants and their representatives.
+Three questionnaires were returned from tenants and one was returned from a relative; all respondents indicated that they were 'very satisfied' that the care/support provided was safe, effective and compassionate; and that the agency was well led.
 No written comments were received.